Phasmophobia official header art with paranormal investigators approaching a haunted house.

 4. PANICORE

 This is the fear-first branch.
 PANICORE pushes harder on short-session tension, stealth, and bad communication under pressure.
 It is less about long-term mastery than Phasmophobia, but it scratches the same co-op horror itch for groups that want sharper runs.
+If that is the choice you are actually making, go straight to Phasmophobia vs PANICORE.

 Best for: teams that want stronger fear and faster sessions.